 Commuter Lounge offers free lockers, WiFi, comfortable chairs, a refrigerator,

-and a microwave.
-Should you need a quieter, less social place to study on campus,
+and commuters just like you.
+For a quieter, more spacious place to study on campus,

-check out the Betty Boyd Lounge on the main floor of Elizabeth Moore Hall.
-The Commuter Lounge is open during Summer 2019 on weekdays from 8:30am to 4:30pm.
+visit the Betty Boyd Lounge on the main floor of Elizabeth Moore Hall.

 - Friday: 8:30am – 4:30pm

-Commuter Assistant (CA) ProgramCA’s serve as a resource to first-year commuter students; helping them become engaged in the WVU community and succeed at WVU.
+Commuter Assistant (CA) ProgramCA’s serve as a resource to first-year commuter students, helping them become engaged in the WVU community and succeed at WVU.
 This is a paid part-time student position.
-If you are interested in being a CA, contact Brian Walker at email@example.com or 304-293-5611.
+If you are interested in being a CA, contact Brian Walker at firstname.lastname@example.org or Campus Life graduate assistant Mallory Sisler at email@example.com.

 The following is a list of our CA’s for Fall 2021: